By Jet Sichterman

 – Refer to similar situations.
 If the child has been in a school-like setting before, tell them it will be mostly the same but people speak a different tongue that they will need to learn.
 If you and your partner speak different languages at home, say ‘you know how mom and dad speak differently?
 At school they will speak differently from mom and dad but you will not be able to understand what they are saying at first, you will need to learn this’.

 – Show confidence & optimism.
-Inside, you might be very scared and concerned for this transition.
+Inside, you might be very worried for this transition.
 Your child will look at you to find some instruction as to how they should feel about this change.
 If you are scared, your child may take over this fear (after all, you are the one that knows what is coming).
 When talking with your child, express that you believe they will adjust and make a positive experience out of this.
-It may not always be easy, but you will come out on the other end of this.
+It may not always be easy, but most children will adjust and learn the new language more quickly than you will!

 – Visit the school.
 Before the actual start, visit the school as much as you can so that your child can become familiar with the environment.
 Most schools in the Netherlands will have some ‘wen-dagen’ (acclimatization days) to ease young children’s transition to the new school.
 Even if that is not the case, you can visit the school building and look at it from the outside, watch the playground, maybe get a tour inside and meet the teacher.

 – Learn as much of the language as you can before the start of school.
 Maybe you can find a tutor for a few weeks or months before the school starts to make your child more familiar with the language.
 You can also help your child become more familiar with the language by learning some basic words that he will surely need (food, drink, toilet, teacher, sick, counting 1 to 10, etc.), learn nursery rhymes in the new language or watch television in that language.